China–United States relations: George W. Bush administration (2001–2009)

 As a presidential candidate in 2000, George W. Bush repeatedly criticized the Clinton-Gore administration for being too friendly with China, which he warned was a strategic competitor.

-In the Hainan Island incident of April 1, 2001, a United States US EP-3 surveillance aircraft collided mid-air with a Chinese Shenyang J-8 jet fighter over the South China Sea.
+In the Hainan Island incident of April 1, 2001, a U.S. EP-3 surveillance aircraft collided mid-air with a Chinese Shenyang J-8 jet fighter over the South China Sea.
 China sought a formal apology, and accepted United States Secretary of State Colin Powell's expression of "very sorry" as sufficient.
 The incident nonetheless created negative feelings towards the United States by the Chinese public and increased public feelings of Chinese nationalism.

 Early on as President Bush increased arms sales to Taiwan, including 8 submarines.
-Bush's hostile position toward China was suddenly reversed after the September 11 terrorist attacks, and his friendly attitude toward Taiwan became a casualty.
+Bush's hostile position toward China was suddenly reversed after the 11 September terrorist attacks, and his friendly attitude toward Taiwan became a casualty.
 Soon he was calling China a strategic partner in the war on terror and postponing deals with Taiwan.

 Two PRC citizens died in the attacks on the World Trade Center.
-President Jiang Zemin sent a telegram to Bush within hours of the attack expressing China's condolences and opposition to terror; Bush responded with a phone call the next day stating that he looked forward to working with Jiang and other world leaders to oppose terrorism.
+Chinese leader Jiang Zemin sent a telegram to Bush within hours of the attack expressing China's condolences and opposition to terror; Bush responded with a phone call the next day stating that he looked forward to working with Jiang and other world leaders to oppose terrorism.
 Chinese companies and individuals also sent expressions of condolences to their American counterparts.
-The PRC, itself troubled by Muslim separatists in Xinjiang, offered strong public support for the War on Terror in APEC China 2001.
+The PRC, itself troubled by Muslim separatists in Xinjiang, offered strong public support for the war on terror in APEC China 2001.
 The PRC voted in favor of UNSCR 1373, publicly supported the coalition campaign in Afghanistan, and contributed $150 million of bilateral assistance to Afghan reconstruction following the defeat of the Taliban.
-Shortly after the 11 September terrorist attacks, the US and PRC also commenced a counterterrorism dialogue.
+Shortly after the 11 September terrorist attacks, the U.S. and PRC also commenced a counterterrorism dialogue.
 In a March 2002 trip to Beijing, Bush articulated his desire for a "constructive, cooperative, and candid" relationship with China.
 The third round of that dialogue was held in Beijing in February 2003.

 In the United States, the threat of terrorist attacks by al-Qaeda greatly changed the nature of its security concerns.
-It was no longer plausible to argue, as the Blue Team had earlier asserted, that the PRC was the primary security threat to the United States, and the need to focus on the Middle East and the War on Terror made the avoidance of potential distractions in East Asia a priority for the United States.
+It was no longer plausible to argue, as the Blue Team had earlier asserted, that the PRC was the primary security threat to the United States, and the need to focus on the Middle East and the war on terror made the avoidance of potential distractions in East Asia a priority for the United States.